-I consider, on balance, that Mr M was deciding as to when to sell his rights, rather than have the mindset of selling them at the earliest possible opportunity.
-This, I think, makes a difference as to what I need to consider more likely than not would have happened if Mr M had been given the opportunity to sell his rights earlier.
-I can't fairly conclude that Mr M would have sold his rights anyway if he had been given the opportunity to sooner.
-I think on balance, Mr M would have decided when to sell his rights and I don't think I can fairly say this would have been sooner than it was.
+I consider, on balance, that Mr M was deciding as to when to sell Mrs M's rights, rather than have the mindset of selling them at the earliest possible opportunity.
+This, I think, makes a difference as to what I need to consider more likely than not would have happened if Mrs M had been given the opportunity to sell her rights earlier.
+I can't fairly conclude that Mr M on behalf of Mrs M would have sold Mrs M's rights anyway if he had been given the opportunity to sooner.
+I think on balance, Mr M would have decided when to sell Mrs M's rights and I don't think I can fairly say this would have been sooner than it was.

-In conclusion, I have read what happened when HSBC applied the rights to Mr M's account.
+In conclusion, I have read what happened when HSBC applied the rights to Mrs M's account.
 I don't need to draw any conclusions about whether HSBC were at fault on this occasion.
-This is because even if I did conclude HSBC ought to have put Mr M's rights on his account earlier than it did, I don't think I can fairly say Mr M would have sold them sooner than he did, for the reason I have given.
+This is because even if I did conclude HSBC ought to have put Mrs M's rights on her account earlier than it did, I don't think I can fairly say Mr M on behalf of Mrs M would have sold them sooner than he did, for the reason I have given.

-I appreciate that my decision will be disappointing for Mr M, and I acknowledge the strength of his feelings in the submissions provided.
-But based on everything I have read and the findings I have given, I don't uphold his complaint.
+I appreciate that my decision will be disappointing for Mrs M and Mr M as her representative, and I acknowledge the strength of feelings in the submissions provided.
+But based on everything I have read and the findings I have given, I don't uphold Mrs M's complaint.